 - Elemental Mastery - Construct warbeasts in this model's battlegroup beginning their activation in this model's control range can charge and make power attacks without being forced.
 This model can heal friendly construct models in its battlegroup.

-- Forest Walk - While completely within a forest, this model can forfeit his Normal Movement to use Forest Walk.
-Choose a location completely within this model's control range and completely within a forest, then place it there.
-This model can't use Forest Walk while knocked down.
+- Forest Walk - While completely within a forest, this model can forfeit its Normal Movement to use Forest Walk.
+If it does, choose a location completely within this model's control range that is completely within a forest.
+Remove this model from the forest and place it in the chosen location.
+This model cannot use Forest Walk while knocked down.

 | Earth Spikes

 |When making this attack, ignore cover and concealment.
 On a critical hit, models hit become knocked down.|